kidozen/kido-web-app-sample/README.md

 - Run `npm install` on the directory where this app is to install dependencies.
 - Run `node index.js` to run the app.
 - Go to `http://localhost:9000` from your browser.

+*This would also work placing the contents of the public directory into a directory hosted by any HTTP server, such as Apache, Nginx, etc.*